ALUMNI RESIDENT ARTISTS

-Artists selected for this program are at all stages in their careers and work in various media, including drawing, painting, sculpture, photography, film, video, new media, installation, performance, and music.
+The residency is for mid-career artists working in various media and disciplines, including drawing, painting, sculpture, photography, film, video, new media, installation, performance, music and alternate mediums.
 Residents selected for the program will explore ways in which their work can impact campus, community, and city alike.

 - Examine themes relevant to South Side communities both on and off campus